severe-chlamydia-in-eye-infection

 You can prevent chlamydial conjunctivitis by following certain practices and increasing hygienic measures:

-• Stop sharing personal care items like towels, pillows, washcloths, or sheets with others.
+• Avoid sharing personal care items, such as towels, pillows, washcloths, or sheets, with others.
 Even if one of your eyes has an infection, don’t use the same towel for both eyes.

 • During intercourse, use latex or polyurethane condoms.
 Also, avoid sexual activity with multiple partners.

-• Don’t share makeup products or eye cosmetics, especially if you or someone has an infection.
-If you have had an eye infection, don’t use the same makeup again that you used during the infection.
+• Avoid sharing makeup products or eye cosmetics, especially if you or someone in your household has an infection.
+If you have had an eye infection, refrain from using the same makeup that you used during the infection.

-• If the infection occurs during pregnancy, get treatment before delivery to avoid the transfer of infection to the newborn baby.
+• If the infection occurs during pregnancy, the mother should receive treatment before delivery to prevent the transmission of the disease to the newborn baby.

 Consult a Doctor